 2025-04-24

+9.7 HAMILTON TOWN CENTER BASE ZONING.

+The Hamilton Town Center Zoning consists of 4 Sections:

+Purpose and Intent This section introduces the purpose and intent of the zoning generally, how and where it is to be applied, and how the regulations of this section relate to other sections of the bylaw.

+Interpretation This section provides definitions and explanations of the terms and metrics that are used to regulate building scale, form and placement.
+Many of the terms are unique to this section.

+Town Center Districts This section describes the purpose and intent of each subdistrict, as well as any relevant planning considerations.
+It also includes district-wide tables with dimensions for lots and buildings.
+A complete allowed use table is included as well which is specific to the Town Center sub-districts.

+Administration

+This section outlines the permitting path for proposed development, including whether Site Plan review or a Special permit are required.

 9.7.1.
-PURPOSE AND INTENTINTRODUCTION
+PURPOSE AND INTENT.

 1. Purpose.
 The purpose of this Article is to regulate the use of land, buildings, and structures in the Town in a way that preserves the historic village character of downtown Hamilton, and to provide standards for multifamily housing development that are both in accordance with G.L. c.
-40A, § 3A and the Section 3A Compliance Guidelines of the Executive Office of Housing and Livable Communities (HLC) and consistent with the Town’s existing character.
+40A, § 3A and the Regulations issued by the Executive Office of Housing and Livable Communities (HLC) set forth at 760 CMR 72.00 and consistent with the Town’s existing character.

 2. Intent.
-This Article is intended to:
+This Article is intended to ensure development in Hamilton’s downtown contributes to the realization of the Hamilton Town Center Vision Plan developed over the course of a townwide visioning process conducted throughout 2024 and 2025.
+Specifically, this Article intends to:

 Ensure that new development is compatible with the historic and village character of downtown Hamilton.